 She rented a booth at an antique mall on S. Broadway Ave, thinking she would do granite and iron tables.
 However, her business soon expanded.
 A builder's wife came through and started looking at tables and asked "Why don't you do countertops?"
 "I figured out how to price granite, I found installers and fabricators and I probably did one job a month until I joined Tyler Area Builders Association," Cherie' said.

 Once she started doing countertops, she moved her business to 5th Street and changed the name to "The Granite Girls".
-The business continued to grow exponentially, prompting Cherie' to move to the current location at 6618 S. Broadway Ave, in 2001.
+The business continued to grow exponentially, prompting Cherie' to move to a new location in 2001.
 She has gone from doing kitchen countertops to turnkey remodels and recently became a builder with TABA.

 "I'm the only single woman builder, which means I can pull permits."
 Cherie' said.
 "I can do everything on a remodel.
 I help clients with colors, the design, the style and every detail in between.
 From beginning to end, I'm with them," Cherie' beamed proudly.